till213/ModernCPP/src/language/2.10-ctor-from-ctor/README.md

-# Call constructor from constructor
+# Call Constructor From Constructor

 ## About
 A constructor may delegate part of the class initialisation to another constructor, by simply